ramakrishnaChelpuri/react-practice-projects/to-do-taskbar/README.md

-# React To-Do Task Bar
+# React To-Do Task Bar :clipboard:

 This project is a simple React application that allows users to manage their to-do tasks efficiently.
 It offers functionalities such as adding tasks to a list, deleting tasks, implementing tooltips for user guidance, and displaying the list of items using the map function.
 State management is used to display hover buttons for each task item.